RIAPS/riaps-integration/riaps-x86runtime/README.md

 - Make sure the VM is shutdown
 - Update the contents of the 'riaps_vbox' folder used to create the original Virtual Machine
+    Note:  if you want to install your own ssh keys after a VM is setup, place the keys here and follow the rest of the steps
 - In a command line window, go back to that 'riaps_vbox' folder
 - Bring up the VM and then provision the changes using the following commands.
 The 'tee' with a filename allows you to record the installation process.
 If you have any issues during installation, this is a good file to send with your questions.